+The Chairman is responsible for leading the Board and ensuring the effectiveness of the Board, its Committees and individual Directors.
 The Chairman promotes a culture of openness and debate at the Board level and ensures that corporate information is adequately disseminated to all Directors on a timely manner to facilitate discussions at meetings.
 In addition, he encourages constructive relations within the Board and between the Board and the Management to facilitate effective contribution of all Directors.
 The Chairman also ensures effective communication with shareholders and other stakeholders.
 The Chairman is assisted by the Board Committees in ensuring compliance with the Company's standards of corporate governance.

+The CEO provides guidance to the Management on operational policies and activities.
 The CEO is responsible for the overall management of the Group and charting the corporate strategies for future growth with the support of the Management.